simonbs/SBSCustomAnimoji/README.md

 You should also add a skeleton to your 3D model.
 You will only need to create a single bone which AvatarKit will use to rotate your 3D model as you rotate your head.

 In order to use your 3D model with AvatarKit, you need to create a SceneKit scene.
+First you will need to export your 3D model.
+I exported it to Collada (.dae).
+If you are using Blender, there's an extra step.
+When exporting to Collada using Blender, the shape keys are not available to SceneKit.
+You can use [ColladaMorphAdjuster](https://github.com/JonAllee/ColladaMorphAdjuster) to ensure that the shape keys are correctly exposed.
+However, there's an issue when using ColladaMorphAdjuster with a Collada file containing a skeleton.
+As mentioned in [this issue](https://github.com/JonAllee/ColladaMorphAdjuster/issues/2) in the ColladdaMorphAdjuster repository, you'll need to manually modify the exported Collada file.

 Add a scene to your Xcode project.

 Your scene graph should have the following nodes:

 ```
 - puppet